-Bartlesville Radio » News » Dewey High School Student Arrested After Bring Gun to Campus
+Bartlesville Radio » News » Dewey High School Student Arrested After Bringing Gun to Campus

 Dewey

-Dewey High School Student Arrested After Bring Gun to Campus
+Dewey High School Student Arrested After Bringing Gun to Campus

 A Dewey High School senior was taken into custody Thursday morning after officers recovered a handgun from a vehicle on campus following a report from a parent, according to Dewey Police Chief Jimmy Gray.